ItzLarz31/kaplay-portfolio/README.md

 ## Installation

-Unfortunately, because I used paid assets which, as part of their license agreement, I cannot redistribute.
+Unfortunately, because I used paid assets I cannot redistribute them as part of their license agreement.
 Therefore, if you clone this repository, it will crash since you will be missing files (e.g., map.json).